whastings/devnotes/topics/redux.md

   * UI state: e.g. modal is open
     * Note: It's fine to keep UI state local to a component if it isn't used outside it and wouldn't be that valuable for time traveling
+      * e.g. Input values in a simple form
 * Don't try to make state shape match UI structure
   * Instead, design shape around domain data and app state
 * Benefits